Trail Sense

 1. Fill a clear water bottle with water.
 If the water is cloudy, run it through a filter or cloth first.

 2. Remove the label from the bottle and lay it on its side in direct sunlight.
-If you have something dark, place it underneath the bottle to increase effectiveness.
+If you have something dark, place it underneath the bottle to increase its effectiveness.

 3. If it is sunny, most germs will be killed in 6 hours.
 If it is cloudy, you will need to wait 2 days - so consider using a different purification method.